 Second, you’ll likely want more than 3 SKUs to justify the investment.
-Storefronts are not cheap, so unless you are specifically building off of the success of a single product and can afford it. then you might want to wait until you have a catalog of products that allow you to take full advantage of a storefront.
+Storefronts are not cheap, so unless you are specifically building off of the success of a single product and can afford it, you might want to wait until you have a catalog of products that allows you to take full advantage of a storefront.

 If you have 3 SKUs then you can display your whole catalog and cross-sell, take full advantage of sponsored brand ads and build out multiple, engaging landing pages on your storefront with products that build real value in someone’s life.

 If you have those two above then you’ll still want to have a plan on how to use it as well as a designer that can make you one worth showing off.
 A store is basically a website, so don’t make one if you can’t afford to get it right.
 Otherwise it’s a waste of time and money.

 We won’t go into the full design process here as you can find detailed information on Amazon’s store creation guide but here are the steps you will want to take.
 We’re assuming you already have a storefront strategy and a designer you are working with to make the right-sized images.

 - Go to Advertising>Stores in your ad console, vendor central or seller central dashboard

 - Amazon will show you a list of your brand-registered brands.
 Choose the brand you want to create a storefront for

 - Select a template that you want to use (this should already be decided in your design phase)